| || ||

 Q: Are prizes offered to the winners?

 A: Yes.
 Nightly cash prizes and occasional merchandise prizes are offered for all race classes.
-Payout per race depends on the number of entries in that race.
-In addition to the overall winners per race, a cash prize is also offered to the racer who wins the most number of laps per race, i.e. the most aggressive rider.
+The top three in each race win prize money ($15, $10, $5).
+In addition to the overall winners per race, a cash prize of $10 is also offered to the racer who wins the most number of laps per race, i.e. the most aggressive rider.
 On occasion a cash or merchandise "prime" prize is offered to the racer who wins the next announced lap.
-From June through August, each race in each category except Jrs, offers series points to the top 8 finishers who are ACA members.
+Tentatively from June through August, each race in each category except Jrs, offers series points to the top 8 finishers who are ACA members.
 Season series points are totaled and series cash prizes are offered at the end of the season.
+Due to COVID-19 the duration of the points season will be determined as the season profresses.
 See Tuesday Schedule and Wednesday Schedule for details.

 Q: Do I have to be a member of the USAC to race?

 A: Yes.
-A valid USAC license is required in order to race, or a "one day" license may be purchased at registration for $10 for cat 5 racers only.
+A valid USAC license is required in order to race, or a "one day" license may be purchased online at the time of registration for $10 for cat 5 racers only.
 An annual USAC license may be purchased at usacycling.org.
 The cost is around $80 for an annual license.

 Q: Do I have to be a member of the ACA to race?

-A: No. However, a $5 discount per race ($10 vs. $15 per race) is offered to all ACA members.
+A: No. However, a $5 discount per race ($10 vs $15 per race) is offered to all ACA members.
 In addition only ACA members are eligible for year-end series cash prizes.
-The cost for an ACA membership is $35 for an individual or $50 for a family membership.
+The cost for an ACA membership is $50 for an individual or $65 for a family membership.
 Go to Join the ACA for details.
-Also, the ACA offers a season pass for entry into all races for the current season.
-The cost of a season pass also includes an ACA membership.
-Go to 2019 ACA season pass for details.

 Q: What experience do I need to race?